Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, check back soon!

+## Version 0.2.0

+- Code linting.
+- Home page showcase banner has been created and styled.
+- Some images were added to the project for future use.

 ## Version 0.1.3

 - Custom 404 page has been created and styled.